spdx/spdx-3-model/model/Core/Vocabularies/ProfileIdentifierType.md

 classes defined in other profiles.

-If the creator of an SPDX collection of elements includes a profile in the list of conformanceProfiles, they are claiming that all contained elements conform to all restrictions defined for that profile.
+If the creator of an SPDX collection of elements includes a profile in the list of profileConformance, they are claiming that all contained elements conform to all restrictions defined for that profile.

 ## Metadata